GoogleCloudPlatform/click-to-deploy/triggers/README.md

     *   `[APP_NAME]` is the application name for which you want to create a trigger.
-    *   `[PROJECT_ID]` is the GCP project ID where the trigger will be created.
+    *   `[PROJECT_ID]` is the GCP project ID of the project where the trigger will be created.

 ## Export an existing trigger

-*   Run the following command to export an existing trigger to file for your Kubernetes application:
+*   Run the following command to export an existing trigger to a file for your Kubernetes application:

     ```shell